Biden faces growing political threat from border upheaval

 Those political complications loom over the party’s efforts to pass a comprehensive immigration reform bill in Congress with a path to citizenship for undocumented immigrants.

-The House plans to advance legislation this week that would provide protections to undocumented immigrants brought into the country as children and would supply green cards to undocumented to farmworkers.
+The House plans to advance additional legislation this week that would provide protections to undocumented immigrants brought into the country as children and would open avenues for undocumented farmworkers to obtain green cards.
 But an evenly split Senate has raised doubts about whether such bill will become law.

 If it does not, activists, warn, there could be backlash in 2022 — just as Republicans warn of a backlash from the other direction.